Object Storage Log Organization Best Practices

 Best practices for organizing log files and storage buckets for indexing

 Each customer's log sources, pipelines, and infrastructure are different, so there is no one-size-fits-all approach to file organization.
-This topic describes the strategic objectives and some recommendations to keep in mind when designing your logging buckets and object groups.
+This topic describes the some best practices and recommendations to keep in mind when planning your log shipping destinations and object groups.
 This topic includes some examples with good organizational design and some with poor design.
-If you have questions about the best strategy for your files, contact ChaosSearch for assistance.
+If you have questions about the best strategy for your files, contact ChaosSearch Customer Success for assistance.

 Organization Objectives